stuff-by-3-random-dudes/UWUVCI-AIO-WPF/UWUVCI AIO WPF/uwuvci_installer_creator/{app}/Readme.txt

 https://www.youtube.com/watch?v=I5UdYcVSRSA&list=PLbQMtrmXFIxQ1hpvu9m1th41vsaqnZ2Id

 By the time you're reading this, active development on UWUVCI-3 has ended.
-I, ZestyTS, have been the active developer on UWUVCI-3 since late 2020 and have been helping the original creator with UWUVCI-Prime (aka 4).
+I, ZestyTS, have been the active developer on UWUVCI-3 since late 2020 and have been helping the original creator with UWUVCI-Prime (aka V4).

 For history as to what I've done on the project, I fixed a lot of bugs and helped get UWUVCI-3 out of beta while introducing new features like:
 	Widescreen for N64
 	DarkFilter removal for N64 and GBA
 	C2W for Wii
 	Added support for Win7/8
+	GCT & Deflicker for Wii
 	Support for Unix (helper app), etc.

 If you'd like to donate to me: